-GitHub can be tremendously useful to your team, but only if it’s optimized to match your ideal workflow.
 At Mergify, we know how tedious seemingly simple tasks on GitHub can become, especially as your project scales and your team expands.
-Our automation suite simplifies complex and plain old redundant GitHub processes to provide your team with the freedom they need to meet new milestones.
+Our automation suite simplifies complex and plain old redundant GitHub processes to give your team the freedom they need to meet new milestones.

 Queue up new merge requests, automate the actual merges that make it through your CI pipeline, rebase, label, assign for review and more with Mergify.